These No-Bake Mini Cheesecakes are an easy-to-make dessert with a buttery graham cracker crust, sweet tangy flavor, and creamy texture.

 - Serve mini cheesecakes straight from the refrigerator for the best flavor and consistency.

-Yes, no-bake cheesecake freezes well once they are fully set in the refrigerator.
-Just wrap each mini cheesecake cup with plastic wrap and then transfer them to a Ziploc freezer bag or freezer-safe container.
-Freeze for up to 3 months, then thaw overnight in the refrigerator before serving.
+Freezer: These mini desserts also freeze beautifully!
+Simply wrap each cup in plastic wrap, and transfer them to a freezer-safe Ziploc bag or container.
+They'll keep in the freezer for up to 3 months.
+Just thaw the cheesecakes overnight in the refrigerator before serving.

 More No-Bake Recipes